 How did you first become familiar with the genre?

 Through a magazine called BMR.
-In 2004, there was a special article on Dizzee Rascal, and that got me into grime.
-This was pretty much straight after I got into hip-hop – I'd read about US rap, so I was interested in the idea of UK rap.
-BMR mainly focused on R&B, soul and funk, so the only real way to learn about grime in Japan was via the internet.
-I didn’t have an internet connection at home at the time, so I'd use a PC at school.
-I Googled "grime" and "Dizzee Rascal", which brought up Juno Records.
+In 2004, there was a special article on Dizzee Rascal and that got me into grime.
+This was pretty much straight after I got into hip-hop.
+I'd read about US rap, so I was interested in the idea of UK rap.
+BMR mainly focused on R&B, soul, and funk, so the only real way to learn about grime in Japan was via the internet.
+I didn’t have an internet connection at home at the time, so I used a PC at school.
+I googled "grime" and "Dizzee Rascal," which brought up Juno Records.
 This was the beginning for me.

 What was it exactly that got you and your friends into it?

 What most interested me was that grime was the product of a number of different genres, such as garage and dubstep, and was intertwined with them.
 I learned this through Juno Records and a couple of bass music bloggers.
-Having been accustomed to US rap I was blown away by the UK sound – the unique flow of the rappers and the rough beats and bass.
+Having been accustomed to US rap, I was blown away by the UK sound—the unique flow of the rappers and the rough beats and bass.
 I had no idea what the lyrics meant, but the raw energy really appealed to me.
-It wasn’t long before I realised that this was the sound I'd been looking for.
+It wasn’t long before I realized that this was the sound I'd been looking for.

 (Left to Right) Logan Sama, Pakin, DJ Prettybwoy

 Are there many events or clubs that cater for Japanese grime fans?